javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 alert( +apples + +oranges ); // 5, both operands converted to numbers before the binary plus
 ```

 From a mathematician's standpoint the abundance of pluses may seem strange.
-But from a programmer's -- there's nothing special: unary pluses are applied first, they convert strings to numbers, and then the binary plus summarizes them.
+But from a programmer's -- there's nothing special: unary pluses are applied first, they convert strings to numbers, and then the binary plus sums them up.

 Why did unary pluses work before the binary one?
-As we're going to see soon, that's because of their *precedence*.
+As we're going to see, that's because of their *precedence*.

 ## Operators precedence

-If an expression has more than one operator -- their execution order is defined the their *precedence*.
+If an expression has more than one operator, the execution order is defined by their *precedence*.

 From the school we all know that the multiplication in the expression `1 + 2 * 2` should be calculated before the addition.
 That's exactly the precedence thing.
+The multiplication has *a higher precedence* than the addition.

-If we're not satisfied with the order, we can use brackets to override the default precedence: `(1 + 2) * 2`.
+Brackets override any precedence, so if we're not satisfied with the order, we can use them like `(1 + 2) * 2`.

 There are many operators in JavaScript.
 For clarity and internal needs there exists a [precedence table](https://developer.mozilla.org/en/JavaScript/Reference/operators/operator_precedence).
 Every operator has a corresponding precedence number.
 The one with the bigger number executes first.
 If the precedence is same -- the execution order is from left to right.